Shift work is tough.

 Old-school handwritten schedules run a high risk of being lost, forgotten, or misread.
 And it's nearly impossible to quickly and efficiently communicate important schedule changes with your employees using a pen and ink.

-That’s a BIG deal, considering the second biggest challenge reported by employers when it comes to shift scheduling is "finding replacements for missed shifts".
+That’s a BIG deal, considering one the biggest challenges, along with payroll for restaurants, is according to employers comes to shift scheduling and "finding replacements for missed shifts".

 Do yourself and your employees a favor: Invest in a shift scheduling software that not only helps you plan and build the weekly schedule quickly and easily, but also allows you to share it instantly with your employees.
 No more "I lost my schedule" excuses, and no more missed shifts.
 (That's one way to put $7,500 back in your bottom line.)